sphaero/NatNet2OSCbridge/README.md

 # NatNet2OSCbridge

+MOCAP data to OSC

 ## Feature overview

-The bridge uses ofxNatNet to decode a natnet stream from Motive into OSC, which it can then broadcast to clients.
+The NatNet2OSCbridge decodes a NatNet stream from Motive into OSC, which it can then send to clients.

-Clients are added manually, and contain the following settings:
+Clients are simply added by an ipaddress/hostname and port number combination.
-- Name
-- IP Address
-- Port

-### Settings
+### Client Settings

-<b>Data</b><br>
-Once added, they can receive Rigidbodies, Skeletons and Markers through the three green/red switches at the top of their client-box.
+<b>Rigidbodies</b><br>
+If checked client will receive the rigidbodies found in the NatNet stream

+<b>Markers</b><br>
+If checked client will receive the markers found in the NatNet stream

+<b>Skeletons</b><br>
+If checked client will receive the skeletons found in the NatNet stream

 <b>Hierarchy</b><br>
-On the right you can select if this client wants to receive <b>Hierarchical</b> OSC data, meaning for example that instead of receiving an entire skeleton in a single message "/skeleton", you will receive it as a bundle of messages with different addresses (e.g. "/skeleton/name/bone/")
+If checked client will receive skeletons as a bundle of messages (e.g. "/skeleton/name/bone/") instead of receiving an entire skeleton in a single message ("/skeleton")

-<b>Live</b><br>
-This is a WIP option that will be used in future to select pre-recorded, stored motion capture data.
-This will allow clients to receive different pre-recorded motion capture data, instead of having to send either live/recorded data to everybody from Motive.

-<b>Client Modes</b><br>
-Currently there are 3 client modes:
-- Default: sends messages normally.
-- GearVR: WIP, sends smaller amount of data to reduce latency.
+<b>Velocity</b><br>
+If checked client will receive the the velocity data of rigidbodies.
+This implies a single frame delay.

+<b>Full</b><br>
-- Full-Skeleton: Includes bone parenting structure for skeletons, specifically for use with our UnityOSCToolkit.
+If checked client will receive the skeletons with bone parenting structure (specifically for use with our UnityOSCToolkit)

-### Save/Load
+### Save/Load Setup

-Setups can be saved by hitting the "Save" button.
-This writes an XML file that is automatically loaded when reopening.
+Setups of clients and global settings can be loaded and saved by using the "Save Setup" and "Load Setup" button.
+Files are plain text XML files, a default file "setup.xml" is loaded at startup if it exists.

 ### More MOCAP information and Manual